visgl/deck.gl/docs/api-reference/web-mercator-viewport.md

 When in perspective mode, the `WebMercatorViewport` is carefully tuned to work in synchronization with `mapbox-gl`'s projection matrix.

+For more information consult the [Viewports](/docs/advanced/viewports.md) article.

 ## Usage

 The `WebMercatorViewport` is the default viewport for deck.gl.
-If you are using the `DeckGL` React component ou may not even need to instantiate it explicitly.
+If you are using the `DeckGL` React component you may not even need to instantiate it explicitly.
 ```js
 import DeckGL from 'deck.gl';
 <DeckGL width={...} heigh={...} longitude={} latitude={} zoom={} pitch={} bearing={} layers=[...]/>